Jorge-Hoyos/certifications/aws/associate-level/solutions-architect/notes/identity-access-management-s3.md

 > if you go https, means the traffic is encrypted in transit

-- in transit achieved bye
+- in transit achieved by
   - SSL/TLS
 - at rest (server side)
   - s3 managed keys - SSE - s3 (aws manages the keys, AES-256)